JiayanL/ludobots/README.md

 # Documentation
 ## Robot Structure
+### Body Generation
+#### Links
+#### Joints
+## Synapses
+### Brain Generation
+### Sensor and Motors
+## Morphospace and Movements

+2. a GitHub repository with a main file that others can easily run to reproduce your results.
+Your repo should contain a README file with instructions for running the main file and a clear description/diagram explaining how* bodies and brains are generated.
+Define morphospace: What kind of body shapes and movements are possible?
+What kinds of brains are possible?
+Can a sensor on one side of the body affect a motor on the other side?
+Think of this as a blog post or series of tweets describing your work.

+# Archive
+Assignment 7:

+## Robot Structure
 <img width="637" alt="Screen Shot 2023-02-15 at 8 55 17 PM" src="https://user-images.githubusercontent.com/76187440/219256373-220d5a48-6f33-4c95-a6c1-6261e75091a6.png">

 ## Links and Joints